Stacked: Season 1 (2005)

-Season 2: 2005–2006
+Season 2 (2005–06)

-Ratings

-Seasonal rankings (based on average total viewers per episode) of Stacked on the Fox Network.

 Home media

 On December 12, 2006, Fox Home Entertainment released Stacked: The Complete Series on DVD.
 The set contains all 19 episodes, including the five not originally aired.
 The episodes as presented on the DVD set feature a truncated version of the opening theme.
 Bonus features include: Nipplegate: Getting Dressed With Pam, Show Us Your Bloopers, and Skyler Dayton's Guide To Dating.